 Above all, remember to make your flower landscape lighting flexible.
 Flowers are not permanent.
 Their bloom varies, and beds are easily and frequently moved about by many gardeners.
 Therefore, plan your outdoor lighting so that it too can be easily and quickly moved about as required, you can also highlight beautiful leaves. .

-One of the best ways is to use solar lights mounted on ground spikes.
-If, you provide for a permanent free-standing weatherproof electrical outlet in each flower-bed area, you will always have light when and where you wish it.
+One of the best ways is to use solar lights for flower beds is mounted on ground spikes.
+If, you provide for a permanent free-standing weatherproof electrical outlet in each flower-bed area, you will always have light when and where you need it and they’re excellent outdoor lighting.